Marilyn Manson: Unmasked makes for horrifying but essential viewing - review

 Later, the documentary demonstrates how musicians and other celebrities accused of abuse can sit back while many of their fans speak out on their behalf.
 Online, women are bombarded with abuse from loyalists who mock them in videos or leave appalling comments, so convinced are they of their hero’s innocence.
 In episode three, in particular, the documentary examines how Warner established layers of protection – the devoted fans, the apathetic band, the crew silenced by money, the supposedly oblivious record label, the media thrilled by his antics – that were near-impossible to penetrate.

 Episode two, meanwhile, introduces us to Wood, whose allegations sparked a wider investigation and prompted Warner’s record label to drop him in 2021.
-While the actor, now 37, has spoken about her alleged experiences with Warner at length before, it is still haunting to hear her recount how she first met the musician when she was 18, “just fresh out of mum’s house” and adjusting to early fame thanks to her performance in the critically acclaimed film Thirteen.
+While the actor, now 37, has previously spoken at length about her alleged experiences with Warner, it is still haunting to hear her recount how she first met the musician when she was 18, “just fresh out of mum’s house” and adjusting to early fame thanks to her performance in the critically acclaimed film Thirteen four years prior.
 She recalls “this big dark pale man” walking up to her at a party at the Chateau Marmont and saying he admired the movie, before telling her he was making his own film.

 “I saw him as a well-established, much older man who was married to Dita Von Teese, a beautiful, established burlesque model,” Wood says.
 But early on, she claims, Warner spoke negatively about his marriage while telling her that she inspired him.
 “That felt good,” she says.
-She speaks matter-of-factly, for the most part, about how their relationship grew more and more toxic, particularly after the traumatic shoot for his music video, “Heart-Shaped Glasses”.
+She speaks matter-of-factly, for the most part, about how their relationship grew more and more toxic, particularly after the traumatic shoot for his music video, “Heart-Shaped Glasses (When the Heart Guides the Hand)”.
 The details are horrifying.

 Marilyn Manson: Unmasked does an admirable job of challenging the victim-blaming narrative that questions why someone trapped in a cycle of abuse didn’t speak up at the time, or why they only spoke out when others did.
 The media circus surrounding the Johnny Depp vs Amber Heard trial is just one example of this pervasive trope – Wood claims that one of Warner’s accusers recanted her statement after seeing the level of online abuse Heard suffered during the highly publicised 2022 defamation trial.